 Janice joined FSM in 2002 to expand FSM’s development program.
 She has a B.S. in secondary education from Bloomsburg University and more than 25 years of nonprofit development experience.
 At FSM she manages all aspects of the annual fund, writes grant proposals, conducts prospect research, and coordinates marketing and outreach activities.
-In her spare time, Janice enjoys cheering on her sons, going for long walks, talking with friends around a campfire, feeling a tug on her fishing line, and viewing the night sky.
+In her spare time, Janice enjoys going for long walks, talking with friends around a campfire, feeling a tug on her fishing line, and viewing the night sky.

-Jake Metzler, Forestland Stewardship Manager
+Jake Metzler, Director of Forestland Conservation

 Jake joined the staff in the fall of 2004 to enhance FSM’s land stewardship and conservation programs.
 He has both B.S. and M.S. degrees in forestry from the University of Maine.
 Jake’s expertise in forestry, remote sensing, and GIS has led to building an efficient monitoring and stewardship program tailored to the varied terms and conditions of FSM’s easements.
-In his free time he enjoys spending time at camp or at youth sporting events, and downhill skiing with his wife and two daughters.
+In his free time, he enjoys spending time at camp or at youth sporting events, and downhill skiing with his wife and two daughters.